electricimp/LIS3MDL/README.md

 ### setDataRate(*dataRate*)

-Sets the rate at which the LIS3MDL prepares new data readings.
-Returns the actual data rate selected (or `LIS3MDL.DATA_RATE_FAST` when applicable).
-The device starts with a data rate of 40Hz by default.
+Sets the rate at which the LIS3MDL prepares new data readings and returns the actual data rate selected (or `LIS3MDL.DATA_RATE_FAST` when applicable).
+See chart below for supported data rates.
+If an unsupported data rate is selected the data rate will be rounded down to the closest supported rate.
+The device starts with a data rate of 40Hz by default (Note: this is a different rate than that specified in the datasheet).

-*dataRate* is a number between 0.625 and 80 representing the output rate in Hz or the value `LIS3MDL.DATA_RATE_FAST`.
-The LIS3MDL allows for several discrete output rates, so the actual output rate will be the closest one less than or equal to the one specified, taken from the following table:

 | Rate                    | Description |
 |-------------------------|-------------|